-RTLS consists of four key components.
+RTLS consists of 4 key components (servers/databases/instances/applications/software/application programming interfaces (API).
 Each component has been analyzed to determine if any elements of that component collect PII.
 The type of PII collected by RTLS and the reasons for the collection of the PII are in the table below.